OfficiallyVictor/food-web-design/README.md

 # food-web-design
- This is a simple responsive food web design built and designed using only 'html'  'css' and 'vanilla ''javascript'
+ This is a simple responsive food web design built and designed using only 'html'  'css' and 'vanilla javascript'